 HVR Remote Listener is supported on Unix and Linux but it is more common on these machines to start remote HVR executables using the system process (inetd, xinetd or systemd).
 For more information, see Configuring Remote Installation of HVR on Unix or Linux.

 When HVR Remote Listener is executed as a Windows service the errors are written to the Windows event log (Control Panel ▶ Adminitrative Tools ▶ Event Viewer ▶ Windows Logs ▶ Application).

 This section describes the options available for command hvrremotelistener.

 |Administration operations for Microsoft Windows system service.Values of x can be:|

-Remote HVR connections should only authenticate login/password supplied from hub, but should not change from the current Operating System username to that login.
-This option can be combined with the -p option (PAM) if the PAM service recognizes login names which are not known to the Operating System.
-In that case the daemon (inetd, xinetd or systemd) service should be configured to start the HVR slave as the correct Operating System user (instead of root).
+Remote HVR connections should only authenticate login/password supplied from hub, but should not change from the current operating system username to that login.
+This option can be combined with the -p option (PAM) if the PAM service recognizes login names which are not known to the operating system.
+In that case the daemon service should be configured to start the HVR child process as the correct operating system user (instead of root).

 Enroll the Remote Listener Service in a Windows cluster named clus in the cluster group clusgrp.
 Once the service is enrolled in the cluster it should only be stopped and started with the Windows cluster dialogs instead of the service being stopped and started directly (in the Windows Services dialog or with options -as or -ah).
 In Windows, failover clusters clusgrp is the network name of the item under Services and Applications.
 The group chosen should also contain the remote location; either the DBMS service for the remote database or the shared storage for a file location's top directory and state directory.
 The service needs to be created (with option -ac) on each node in the cluster.
 This service will act as a 'Generic Service' resource within the cluster.
 This option must be used with option -a.